scottjehl/picturefill/CONTRIBUTING.md

 ### Development Workflow

+**Note**: The `master` branch now represents the publishing branch.
+Anything on master should be publishable to npm and bower.
+When something goes into master, it gets published.
+Minor version branches (`2.2`, `2.3`, etc) also exist now to capture in-progress work on a particular version of picturefill.
+Once work on a version branch is complete, it gets merged into master to be published.

 1. If no issue already exists for the work you’ll be doing, create one to document the problem(s) being solved and self-assign.
-1. Create a new branch—please don't work in your `master` branch directly.
+1. Create a new branch based off of the minor version branch you're fixing (`2.3`, `2.2`, etc) — please don't work in the `master` branch directly.
 We recommend naming the branch to match the issue being addressed (`issue-777`).
 1. Add failing tests for the change you want to make.
 Run `grunt` to see the tests fail.
 1. Fix stuff.
 1. Run `grunt` to see if the tests pass.
 Repeat steps 2-4 until done.
 1. Open `test/*.html` unit test file(s) in actual browsers to ensure tests pass everywhere.
 1. Update the documentation to reflect any changes.
-1. Push to your fork or push your issue-specific branch to the main repo, then submit a pull request against `master`.
+1. Push to your fork or push your issue-specific branch to the main repo, then submit a pull request against the minor version branch you're fixing. `2.2`, `2.3`, etc.
-1. Once tested and +1’d by another team member (with no outstanding objections), self-merge into `master`.
+1. Once tested and +1’d by another team member (with no outstanding objections), self-merge into the branch specified in the pull request.
+1. Once ready to release to the public, merge the minor version branch into master and publish to npm/bower.

 ### Versioning